Carbon Monetization as a Fiscal Strategy: Retrospective and Prospective Analysis of Indonesia

 Stephanus Kukuh Dewanto (1) , Moudy Hermawan (1)

-(1) Directorate General of Treasury, Ministry of Finance, Jakarta, Indonesia
+(1) Directorate General of Treasury, Ministry of Finance, Jakarta, Indonesia, Indonesia

 Abstract

 Research Originality — This research introduces a combined retrospective and prospective analytical approach to examine the fiscal potential of carbon monetization in Indonesia.
-By linking past fiscal experiences with forward-looking revenue projections, it provides a comprehensive perspective on how carbon pricing instruments can address climate financing needs.
+Addressing the fragmented literature that rarely integrates historical fiscal performance with forward-looking revenue simulations, it links past fiscal experiences with forward-looking revenue projections to provide a comprehensive perspective on how carbon pricing instruments can address climate financing needs.

 Research Objectives — The study aims to evaluate the potential of carbon monetization as a fiscal strategy to support Indonesia in achieving its Enhanced Nationally Determined Contributions (NDCs).
 Specifically, it investigates whether carbon taxes and carbon credits can close the financing gap for climate commitments.